bio-ontology-research-group/genepheno/README.md

 See https://github.com/bio-ontology-research-group/whatizit on how to annotate articles with Whatizit.

-**STEP2.** Extract distict gene/protein -- phenotype pairs from the annotated text
+**STEP2.** Extract distict gene/protein -- phenotype pairs and their frequencies from the annotated text (1).
+Extract sentences containing gene-phenotype co-occurrences:

 Required input is: